-Mix View vs. Arrange View
+Mix View vs. Arranger Views

 It is important to note that the Mix view does not provide any additional settings that are not available in Arrange view.
-In other words, every action done in Mix view can also be done in Arrange view.
+In other words, every action done in Mix view can also be done in the Arranger views (Ideas view and Song view).
 The purpose of the Mix view is rather to organize the information and settings in a different way that is better suited for particular workflows, notably those involving levels and routings.